mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 You know that death consists of many moments; life is the same.
 Life is also consisting of many moments, according to the time process.
 What's different between death and life?
 We can try to put a certain name on a certain moment, which is called death – or which is called life.
 That is our name.
 But basically, [it is] all the same moment.
 Moments are just going on; just going: moment, moment, moment.

 But we cannot completely depend on [a] moment without any name; it’s very difficult, because [the] moment comes and goes *fast*.
 That's why we cannot stand up there.
 So we *need* cultural background, and we need to know that the beginning of the world, the end of the world, and what's happened from the beginning of the world, are such and such.
 And then, if all things are systematized perfectly, we feel relief, because that is something we can depend on.
 But in the time process, time is not something we can depend on; it's completely going on.
-So life is something we have to completely depend on – yes or no?
+So is life something we have to completely depend on – yes or no?
 Life is completely going on.
 It's pretty hard.

 ##### 1:40:15

-In [San Francisco](glossary#san-francisco-zen-center), there was a lady came from England to get married with a young man, a situation where I performed the religious ceremony for her.
+In [San Francisco](glossary#san-francisco-zen-center), there was a lady who came from England to get married with a young man, a situation where I performed the religious ceremony for her.
 And then they left for their honeymoon.
 Two weeks later, they died by accident on the freeway.
 Can you imagine?
 That was the first funeral service for [Suzuki Roshi](glossary#suzuki-roshi) and I in the United States.
-Her name is White Rose.
-He gave the name White Rose....
+Her name is White Rose; he gave the name White Rose....

 So of course, life is something you can depend on – but it's temporary.
 We cannot depend on it completely.
 But we cannot ignore life.
 So temporarily, we have to take care of life, with our best.
 “With our best” means, temporarily, we have to deal with life.
 No excuse to escape.